 Clear formatting command

-We’ve added a new command to all rich text controls on work items that lets you clear all formatting from selected text.
-If you’re like me, you’ve probably been burned in the past by copying and pasting formatted text into this field that you can’t undo (or clear).
-Now you can simply highlight any text, select the Clear Formatting toolbar button (or press CTRL+Spacebar), and you'll see the text return to its default format.
+We have added a new command to all rich text controls on work items that lets you clear all formatting from selected text.
+If you're like most users, you've probably been burned in the past by copying and pasting formatted text into this field that you cannot undo (or clear).
+Now you can simply highlight any text, select the Clear Formatting toolbar button (or press CTRL+Spacebar), and you will see the text return to its default format.

 Filtering in Kanban board